carpentries/instructor-training/learners/checkout.md

 ### What Should I Say?

-Welcome sessions are intended to serve new community-members in all roles, with Instructor-specific sections to assist with onboarding as a volunteer in this role.
+Welcome sessions are intended to serve new community members in all roles, with Instructor-specific sections to assist with onboarding as a volunteer in this role.
 You do not need to do any homework in advance!
 However, it can help to put a little thought into what questions you have about how workshops work.
 If you ask a question, there will likely be other people there who also want to hear the answer!
 Some themes to guide your thinking include: